• matthew@thehomeinspectorsnotebook.com

 All Rights Reserved

-Matthew Steger is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
+Matthew Steger is a former Certified Level 1 Infrared Thermographer and ASHI Certified Inspector (ACI), and an electrical engineer.
 He can be reached at matthew@thehomeinspectorsnotebook.com.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.